“Little by Little,

 One Travels Far”

-Apart from flying, another alternative and fun way is to travel by train!
-Not only you can get off at any city/town you would like to explore, you also get to catch beautiful scenery of the countryside.
-Unlike airfares, train prices are quite standard and you do not need to worry about your over-sized backpack at all!
+Travelling to another country does not always mean it has to be by air.
+Apart from commuting by flight, another alternative and fun way is to travel by train!
+Not only can you get off at any city/town you would like to explore, you also get to catch beautiful scenery of the countryside.
+Unlike the fluctuating airfares, train prices are quite constant and you do not need to worry about your overweight backpack at all.

-- Eastern and Oriental Express: runs twice a month from Singapore to Bangkok for 3-days 2-night.
-Price ranges from £2,792 (~USD3,500) for solo traveller 😱
+- Eastern and Oriental Express: runs once or twice a month from Singapore to Bangkok for 3-days 2-night.
+Price ranges from USD2,500 per traveller

 - Johor Bahru —> Gemas —> Kuala Lumpur —> Penang —> Padang Besar —> Hatyai: about 19-hours (excluding transferring and waiting), total cost SGD48 (~USD35)